 - Dec: Declination of the target.
-This gives the source's maximum elevation. - Polarization: Dual or Single polarization. - Observing Frequency: Only frequencies falling within the 10 envisaged ALMA bands are allowed. - Bandwidth per polarization: Bandwidth (frequency resolution) per polarization.
+This gives the source's maximum elevation. - Polarization: Dual or Single polarization. - Observing Frequency: Only frequencies falling within the 10 envisaged ALMA bands are allowed. - Observing Band: This is mainly there for information purposes i.e. to make clear which band is being used.
+However, where frequency bands overlap (Bands 4 and 5) or join together (e.g. Bands 6 and 7) it is possible to choose which Band should be used in the calculation. - Bandwidth per polarization: Bandwidth (frequency resolution) per polarization.
 Valid range is between 0 and 16 GHz.
-This value multiplied by the number of polarizations gives the effective bandwidth. - Water Vapour Column Density: Precipitable water vapour column density in mm.
-A number of standard values can be selected or these can be automatically determined by the OT based on the observing frequency. - Trx, tau, Tsky: Receiver temperature, zenith opacity and sky temperature (at the target's maximum elevation). - Tsys: Displays the derived system temperature.
+This value multiplied by the number of polarizations gives the effective bandwidth. - Water Vapour Column Density: Precipitable water vapour column density in mm and corresponding octile (1-7).
+A number of standard values can be selected, but the tool defaults to automatically determining these based on the observing frequency. - Trx, tau, Tsky: Display of the receiver temperature, zenith opacity and sky temperature (at the target's maximum elevation) given the previous selection. - Tsys: Display of the derived system temperature.